WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod12/1201-Migrate server workloads.md

 ## Lab setup

-This lab doesn't require virtual machines (VMs).
+***This lab doesn't require any virtual machines (VMs).***

 ## Exercise 1: Select a process to migrate server workloads

 ### Scenario

-Contoso has an Active Directory Domain Services (AD DS) forest with a single Active Directory domain named `contoso.com`.
+Contoso has an Active Directory Domain Services (AD DS) forest with a single Active Directory domain named **contoso.com**.
 The domain controllers (DCs) for the domain are running a mix of Windows Server 2012 R2 and Windows Server 2016.
 Many applications are installed in the domain, which means that standardizing on Windows Server 2022 for all DCs is the best option for you.

 Contoso has purchased Trey Research, a specialized engineering company that has its own AD DS forest connected by a forest trust.
 Much of Trey's infrastructure is based upon legacy technology, so you must standardize tools and management systems across the two companies.